GamalSamadov/ixlos-client/README.md

 ## 🚀 Getting Started

-Lounch the server-side application and then follow these steps to run the project locally:
+Lounch the server-side application: [server-app](https://github.com/GamalSamadov/ixlos-server) Then follow these steps to run the project locally:

 1. **Clone the repository**